Pirate FlagPirates and PrivateersPirate Flag

 Without realizing it, we acquire a host of information in a far more memorable way than had Jessop presented the data in a more traditional manner.
 Among the topics he incorporates into this book are building ships and growing the Navy, tactics and training, blockading, the moral makeup of the fleet, warships lost to fire and wrecking, combat, fraud and embezzlement by navy vendors and builders, the growth and increase of dockyard establishments, major battles, and single ships trying to capture each other, such as the great frigate contests or duels between smaller vessels, like Frolic and Wasp.

 The War of 1812 is also covered.
 The causes for America declaring war, especially the impressment of her sailors, are presented.
-The mention of stunning losses of British frigates defeated by the Americans leads to coverage of the plight of French and American sailors captured during the fray.
-Yankees also faced the possibility of being forced to fight for their enemy or being considered a traitor and punished.
-The horrors of the prisons and prison hulks – former ships of the line stripped of their masts and boarded over on top – demonstrate why few ever left.
+The stunning losses of British frigates defeated by the Americans leads to coverage of the plight of French and American sailors captured during the fray.
+Yankees also face the possibility of being forced to fight for their enemy or being considered a traitor and punished.
+The horrors of the prisons and prison hulks (former ships of the line stripped of their masts and boarded over on top) demonstrate why few ever left.
 Starvation, sickness, daily deaths, paroled officers, and prisoner exchanges are discussed.

 This is truly one of the most enjoyable history books I ever remember reading!
 The way the gems of wisdom contained in each chapter are presented is refreshing.
 If you want to learn more about the naval side of the Napoleonic Wars, Great Britain’s Senior Service, or are just looking for an informative read, you will be hard-pressed to make a better selection.